 Credit Union Overview

-Originally chartered as the State Capital Employees Credit Union (SCECU) in 1940, Rocky Mountain Credit began like almost all credit unions: an initial small number of members (47 State employees) with a limited FOM (State of Montana employees residing in Lewis and Clark County).
+Originally chartered as the State Capital Employees Credit Union (SCECU) in 1940, Rocky Mountain Credit began like almost all credit unions: a small number of founding members (47 State of Montana employees) with a limited FOM (State of Montana employees residing in Lewis and Clark County).
 My next line would normally be something like, “over the next several years, the membership grew,” but that’s not what happened.

 Shortly after World War II, the credit union was recessed.

 SCECU was quietly put aside until January 1956, when it “was recognized by a number of the charter members and other state employees."
 It wasn’t until 1999 that the FOM was expanded to include everyone who lived or worked in Lewis and Clark County and Gallatin County.
 The new FOM prompted the search for a new name, and the Rocky Mountain Credit Union rebrand occurred in October 1999.
-Following mergers with three other Montana credit unions, RMCU has become Montana’s sixth largest credit union, with more than 20,500 members and assets in excess of $227 million.
+Following mergers with three other Montana credit unions, RMCU has become Montana’s fifth largest credit union, with more than 21,000 members and assets in excess of $242 million.

 How the Share Certificate Compares

-When compared to the 150 similar length-of-term CDs tracked by DepositAccounts.com that are available within the FOM, Rocky Mountain Credit Union’s 18-Month Share Certificate APY currently ranks second.
+When compared to the 187 similar length-of-term CDs tracked by DepositAccounts.com that are available within the FOM, Rocky Mountain Credit Union’s 60-Month Share Certificate APY currently ranks first.

 To look for the best CD rates, both nationwide and state specific, please refer to our CD Rates Table page.